mgholam/fastCSV/README.md

 - Fully CSV standard compliant
   - Multi-line
   - Quoted columns
-  - Keeps spaces between delimitors
+  - Keeps spaces between delimiters
 - Really fast reading and writing of CSV files
 - Tiny 8kb DLL
 - Ability to get a typed list of objects from a CSV file
 - Ability to filter a CSV file while loading
-- Ability to specify a custom delimitor
+- Ability to specify a custom delimiter

 ## Usage